What Is Sales Intelligence? The Complete 2026 Guide

 Firmographic Data

-Firmographic data covers company-level attributes that help you define your ideal customer profile and quantify your total addressable market.
+Firmographic data covers company-level attributes that help you define your ideal customer profile and quantify your addressable market.
 Key firmographic attributes include:

 • Industry and sub-industry classification